-All single students (both full- and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
-Any single student requesting other arrangements should file an off-campus housing application with the Office of Student Services.
-Residence hall students must participate in one of the meal plans that offers many different options in both Wallace-Gano Dining Hall and the Lion's Pride snack bar.
+All unmarried students (both full- and part-time) not living at home with their parents or parental-type relatives and who are under the age of 23 must live in University housing.
+Any unmarried student requesting other arrangements should file an off-campus housing application with the Office of Student Services.
+Residence hall students must participate in one of the meal plans.

-Undergraduate students who are at least 23-years of age, or who take most of their classes at FHU/Dickson, and graduate students may live off-campus; and they may also live on campus with approval from the student housing coordinator.
-Students aged 25-years or older are not permitted to live on campus (without permission from the student housing coordinator).
+Undergraduate students who are at least 23-years of age, undergraduates who take most of their classes at FHU/Dickson, and graduate students may live off-campus; and they may also live on campus with approval from the student housing coordinator.
+Students aged 25-years or older are not permitted to live on campus without permission from the student housing coordinator.
 Married students are not permitted to live in the residence halls.

-Students who live on campus will be responsible for keeping their rooms locked and for any damage.
-Repainting, repairs, and replacements will be charged to the one doing the damage or, if this cannot be ascertained, to the occupants of the room.
-Residence hall hours are included in the student handbook.
+Students who live on campus will be responsible for securing their rooms and personal items.
+Students are also responsible for paying for the repairs or replacements of damaged items.
+Residence hall hours are included in the Student Handbook.
 The University is not responsible for damage to or loss of students' personal property due to theft, mischief, fire, water, etc.